Ibrahim's 4TDs carries Minnesota past Illini 41-14 - WHIZ News

 CHAMPAIGN, Ill.
-(AP) — Mohamed Ibrahim rushed for four touchdowns and Tanner Morgan threw for one more and Minnesota beat depleted Illinois 41-14 on Saturday.
+(AP) — Mohamed Ibrahim rushed for 224 yards and four touchdowns and Tanner Morgan threw for one more and Minnesota beat depleted Illinois 41-14 on Saturday.

+“I think he’s one of the most special backs in America, and when you see him walking down the street, who would think he’s a Big Ten running back?” said Minnesota coach P.J.
+Fleck.
+“He’s not the biggest.
+He’s not the strongest.
+He’s not the fastest.
+But he’s got incredible vision.”

+Morgan was 17 of 27 passing for 231 yards and a touchdown.
+He also threw an interception.

 Illinois (0-3, 0-3) had 12 players out due to COVID-19 protocols and was down to fourth-string QB Coran Taylor.
-Starter Brandon Peters and backup Isaiah Washington are out, and third-string QB Matt Robinson remains unavailable after suffering a leg injury early in the Purdue game last week.
+Starter Brandon Peters and backup Isaiah Washington were out, and third-string QB Matt Robinson remained unavailable after suffering a leg injury early in the Purdue game last week.

 Taylor wasn’t awful, going 6 of 17 through the air for a touchdown and no interceptions.
 He suffered what appeared to be a hand injury on his throwing arm early in the second half but remained in the game despite obvious throwing difficulties.